wballard/starphleet/index.md

-# Concepts
+# Overview

-* **The Twelve-Factor App**: Starphleet owes a lot to the [Twelve-Factor App](http://12factor.net).
-Learn about it.
-* **Orders**: The atomic unit of Starphleet.
-An individual Ruby, Python, Node, or plain HTML service run in a [Linux container](https://linuxcontainers.org/).
+**Orders**: The atomic unit of Starphleet.
+An individual Ruby, Python, Node, or plain HTML **service** run in a [Linux container](https://linuxcontainers.org/).

-* **Ship**: A virtual machine instances with one or more running orders.
+**Ship**: A virtual machine instances with one or more running orders.

-* **Phleet**: A collection of one or more ships.
+**Phleet**: A collection of one or more ships.
 Phleets are intended to correspond to a single load-and-geo-balanced resource, such as `services.example.com`.

-* **Headquarters**: A git repository that instructs the phleet how to operate.
+**Git Repositories**: Starphleet requires the use of the following types of repositories.

+  * **Starphleet Core**: Hosted by us and accessed at `github.com/wballard/starphleet.git`, contains the source code for Starphleet allowing you to bootstrap your headquarters repository.
+The Starphleet Core repository should exist in one location.
+  * **Headquarters**: Hosted by you at `<headquarters_git_url>` (with an example  [available](https://github.com/wballard/starphleet.headquarters.git) from us), contains the configuration for the ships (virtual machine instances) and associated [Linux containers](https://linuxcontainers.org/).
+You will need one headquarters repository per phleet.
+  * **Services**: Hosted by you at `<service_git_url>` and referenced in your headquarter's **orders** files, contains the source code for your individual services.
+Service repositories can be referenced by multiple orders files across phleets.

+**Environment Variables**: Starphleet is configured entirely by environmental variables, saving you the chore of repeatedly typing the same text.

 # Get Started
-Starphleet encompasses at a minimum three git repo's that will get you up and running.
-* The starphleet repo from which you will bootstrap your starphleet headquarters.
-* Your starphleet headquarters repo from which you will deploy your services via starphleet orders.
-* Your service repos containing the services which will be autodeployed by starphleet as referenced from the starphleet orders.

-To get going:

 1. Clone the Starphleet repository to your workstation, then change your current directory to the cloned folder.